 Read on for a head-to-head comparison of these two remarkable Arctic expeditions.

 The Northeast Passage

-Having departed on August 10, 2019, Silversea’s first ever crossing of the Northeast Passage promises to be a once-in-a-lifetime expedition.
-The Arctic expedition is retracing the routes taken by the famous explorers of yesteryear, including Nordenskiöld, Nansen, DeLong and Amundsen.
-Travelers aboard this expedition voyage are journeying between Nome (Alaska) and Tromso in Norway.
-They are traveling deeper in the hope of witnessing captivating wildlife, remote islands, and enchanting culture—for which this isolated part of Russia is revered.
-While guests should have the chance to meet Yupik people in Provideniya, explore the landscapes of UNESCO World Heritage Site Wrangel Island, and journey to extreme Arctic latitudes, among other unforgettable experiences, few things about this unique itinerary are guaranteed: the ice is unpredictable in this remote part of the world and the conditions are mercurial.
+Having departed on August 10, 2019, Silversea’s first ever crossing of the Northeast Passage offered guests a once-in-a-lifetime expedition.
+The Arctic expedition retraced the routes taken by the famous explorers of yesteryear, including Nordenskiöld, Nansen, DeLong and Amundsen.
+Travelers aboard this expedition voyage journeyed between Nome (Alaska) and Tromso in Norway.
+They traveled deeper in the hope of witnessing captivating wildlife, remote islands, and enchanting culture—for which this isolated part of Russia is revered.
+Guests had the chance to meet Yupik people in Provideniya, explore the landscapes of UNESCO World Heritage Site Wrangel Island, and journey to extreme Arctic latitudes, among other unforgettable experiences, but few things about this unique itinerary were guaranteed: the ice is unpredictable in this remote part of the world and the conditions are mercurial.
 The Northeast Passage offers polar adventure at its very best.

 Departing August 22, 2020, Silversea’s Silver Explorer will undertake the cruise line’s second crossing of the Northeast Passage.
 Guests will journey between Nome (Alaska) and Tromso, Norway, over 25 days.
 They will call at up to 27 unforgettable destinations in three countries.